semgrep/semgrep-docs/docs/release-notes/december-2023.md

 ### Added

-* Semgrep IDE integrations now cache information about the current repository so that it does not traverse the entire repository on every scan to determine if the files are valid targets for scanning; this improves scan times.
+* Semgrep IDE integrations now cache information about the current repository so that it doesn't traverse the entire repository on every scan to determine if the files are valid targets for scanning; this improves scan times.
 * Users can now ignore findings locally in Semgrep IDE Extensions.
-These changes persist between restarts, though they are not reported back to Semgrep and do not affect the remote repository or other users.
+These changes persist between restarts, though they're not reported back to Semgrep and do not affect the remote repository or other users.
 * The metrics collected now include more granular information to help differentiate scans using different engine capabilities, such as intraprocedural